wechto/paper/README.md

 <a name="anchor-trainingrl"></a>

-+ Training RL & Just Fast & Embedding?
++ Training RL & Just Fast & Embedding? & OPE(DICE)

   :curly_loop: [Leave no Trace: Learning to Reset for Safe and Autonomous Reinforcement Learning](https://arxiv.org/pdf/1711.06782.pdf) :no_mouth:  ​